deytah/airtable-app-polygon-mapper/README.md

 ### Format your Geometry

-The app uses the user's Active View to build a `FeatureCollection`, complete with properties (parsed from the record ID and primary field).
+The app uses your Active View to build a `FeatureCollection`, complete with properties (parsed from the record ID and primary field).
 For it to join your data together properly, **your geometry needs to only include geometry**.

 Here is an example of valid geometry for a Polygon:
 ```